leke-lyu/deltaoutbreak/README.md

 To replicate this run, you need to first (1) install Nextstrain components and (2) download the ncov workflow.
 Please visit [this page](https://docs.nextstrain.org/projects/ncov/en/latest/tutorial/setup.html) if you need more instruction on installation.

-Once you're able to run a basic build of the `ncov` repository, clone [this repository](https://github.com/leke-lyu/deltaInGreaterHoustonArea) into the `ncov` repository.
-To run locally (without any advanced cluster submission), you could just type:
+Once you can run a basic build of the `ncov` repository, clone [this repository](https://github.com/leke-lyu/deltaInGreaterHoustonArea) into the `ncov` folder.
+To run locally (without any advanced cluster submission), you could type:

 ```shell
 nextstrain build . --configfile deltaInGreaterHoustonArea/builds.yaml
 ```